wics-uw/website/README.md

 There are three views for reviewing a pull request on GitHub: **Conversation**, **Commits**, and **Files changed**.

-Conversation
+**Conversation**

 - Comments on the pull request show up here, including any inline comments that are added when viewing the file diffs.
 A summary of submitted commits is also listed.
 - Use this section to submit general feedback about the pull request.

-Commits
+**Commits**

 - A more detailed list of commits included in the pull request, that will allow a reviewer to view each individually.
 - Usually before merging, you'll want all the commits from that change to be squashed into a single commit.
+This so that the commit can show the whole change that was made, and so that there aren't a bunch of typo fixes in the repository's commit history!

-Files changed
+**Files changed**

 - The `diff` view of the pull request.
 Lets the reviewer see the full patch in its entirety, and add inline comments on changes.